kentaro-m/auto-assign-action/README.md

 An action which adds reviewers to the pull request when the pull request is opened.

 ## :arrow_forward: Usage
 Create a workflow (e.g. `.github/workflows/action.yml` For more detail, refer to [Configuring a workflow](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file)) for running the auto-assign action.
-Also, add the `GITHUB_TOKEN`, in order for the auto-assign action to calls the GitHub API.

 ```yml
 name: 'Auto Assign'